Mehmed VI: Assessment

 Mehmed VI's legacy in modern Turkey has stayed moribund.
 His government's signing of the Treaty of Sèvres, and other actions taken during his reign, has him condemned in Turkish history as a traitor, coward, and a British collaborator.
 Recent scholarship into his life had painted a more nuanced picture.
 Murat Bardakçı asserted the Sultan was more of a tragic, if incompetent, monarch faced with an incredible crisis.
 Some historians, principally championed by Bardakçı, assert that Vahdeddin not only provided Mustafa Kemal the resources to coordinate a nationalist resistance against the Allies but intended him to do so, but Kemal chose to betray his sovereign.
 This theory is supported by ideological Islamists, such as the poet Necip Fazıl Kısakürek.
-Theories of why the government gave Mustafa Kemal such extensive powers in his assignment as Ninth Army Troops Inspector have remained inconclusive.
+Competing theories of why the government gave Mustafa Kemal such extensive powers in his assignment as Ninth Army Troops Inspector have remained inconclusive.

 In an interview between Suat Hayri Ürgüplü and Sabiha Sultana, Sabiha would say that the man her father most admired was Mustafa Kemal and that he was not a traitor.

 Those close to Vahdeddin described him as intelligent and quick-grasped, but he was under the influence of his entourage and especially those he believed in, that he had a very evident, unstable and stubborn temperament.
 A quality he shared with Abdul Hamid II was his knack for stalling and using time to have problems solve themselves, though in practice these strategies were disastrous when decisive action was necessary.